develohpanda/Bot-Hackfest/README.md

 The dialog builder simplifies resolution of a dialog through an Autofac registration.
 Because of the way Autofac requires the creation of a lifetimescope each time a registered services needs to be resolved, the code can get cluttered with unnecessary plumbing.

 For this reason, all logic pertaining to dialog creation/resolution should be contained within the `dialogs/DialogBuilder.cs` class.

+    Note: A conversation, its dialog stack and its state gets serialized and saved into the bot data store.
+For this reason, all dialogs must have the `[Serialized]` attribute applied to the class.

 Use the example implementations and notes in the files below.
 - IoC registration: `IoC/ApplicationDialogsModule.cs`